root-project/root/README/ReleaseNotes/v610/index.md

 - Because of some precision issue some data points exactly on the plot limits of a `TGraph2D` were not drawn (option `P`).
   The problem was reported [here](https://sft.its.cern.ch/jira/browse/ROOT-8447).
+- New options for automatic coloring of graphs and histograms.
+When several histograms or graphs are painted in the same canvas thanks to the option "SAME" via a `THStack` or `TMultigraph` it might be useful to have an easy and automatic way to choose their color.
+The simplest way is to pick colors in the current active color palette.
+Palette coloring for histogram is activated thanks to the options `PFC` (Palette Fill Color), `PLC` (Palette Line Color) and `AMC` (Palette Marker Color).
+  When one of these options is given to `TH1::Draw` the histogram get its color from the current color palette defined by `gStyle->SetPalette(…)`.
+The color is determined according to the number of objects having palette coloring in the current pad.

 ## 3D Graphics Libraries
 - In `TMarker3DBox::PaintH3` the boxes' sizes was not correct.